longo-andrea/100-days-of-code/log.md

 - Today I did exercise with Vue components, and started to understanding better how they work.
 Still some confusion about communication between them, so tomorrow I'll dome more exercises.

 **Thoughts:** Tomorrow I'll going on with advanced component usage.

+### Day 67: December 8, 2019

+**Today's Progress**:
+- Today I did exercises with communication between Vue components, now I got how bus events works and how to pass data between components.
+- I learned about slots.
+They allow to pass an HTML code snippet from parent to child.
+The noting point is that the style work only if applied from child component.
+- I took a brief look to Mediator, Prototype, Facade and Factory design patterns.
+In the next days I'll finish the overview of main design patterns and then I'll dive into one of them.

+**Thoughts:** Tomorrow I'll going on with advanced component usage.